X16Community/x16-docs/X16 Reference - 06 - Math Library.md

 ## Movement

+`PACK` indicates a conversion from a normalized floating-point number in FACC to its packed format in memory; `UNPACK` indicates a conversion from the packed format in memory to the normalized format in the destination.

 | Address | Symbol   | Description                          |
 |---------|----------|--------------------------------------|
 | $FE5A  | `CONUPK` | ARG = UNPACK(RAM MEM)                |